Salix discolor USDA Select

 (referring to the leaves that are green on one side and white on the underside)

 This is an exceptional female selection of S. discolor selected by the USDA Farm in Big Flats NY for cut-stem production (PMC 910632).
+It is one of the most vigorous selections of this species and can grow to 8-9ft in a single year after coppicing.
 It is extremely floriferous with many more flowers per stem than usual.
 Like the species it is a native plant.
 Flower buds are almost black and the showy female silver pussy willows appear before the leaves.
 After pollination the green flowers extend to 3-4in in length, much longer than wild plants.
 Leaves are shiny dark green above with a smooth texture and velvety-white beneath.
 Coppiced every year, this plant will yield greater and greater yields for up to 10 years or more.
 It's a showy ornamental plant with young red stems that turn almost black in Winter.
 Grows well in almost any soil including very wet areas.
 Hardy to Zone 3.

 Flowers bursting out of their bud scales in early April, in a similar manner to those of Salix caprea.